 Airlander 10, a spectacularly huge, helium-pumped aircraft, is unveiled fully assembled for the first time, in a giant aviation hangar near London.

 It's also fitted with four 325 horsepower V8 diesel engines that can propel it to speeds of up to 148 kilometers per hour (91 mph) and provide vertical thrust for horizontal takeoffs.

 Beneath it is space for a payload capable of carrying up to 10 tonnes and a set of retractable pneumatic "skids" that can be used for landing on land, sand, water or ice.

-Its environmental credentials come from its greatly reduced fuel consumption and engine noise levels, in comparison to jet planes.
+The airship's environmental credentials come from its greatly reduced fuel consumption and engine noise levels, in comparison to jet planes.

-Airlander hangs on to its helium, which is divided into several compartments.
+Airlander 10 hangs on to its helium, which is divided into several compartments.
 These can be manipulated to help control the aircraft but also provide fail-safes in case one is breached.

 Altitude is altered by inflating or deflating auxiliary air bags known as "ballonets," and by altering its speed -- without forward momentum it gently glides to the ground.

 "The view from the flight deck is excellent because of the large windows and the airship characteristics, flying at a fairly lowish altitude."

-If Airlander 10 proves successful, blueprints have already been drawn up for Airlander 50, a bigger, better version capable of lifting five times the cargo.
+However, if it does proves successful, blueprints have already been drawn up for Airlander 50, a bigger, better version capable of lifting five times the cargo.